DericGreen/SpaceX-Data-Science-Project/README.md

-# SpaceX-Data-Science-Project
+# SpaceX-Data-Science-Capstone
 Deric Green

 A data science exploration of SpaceX reusable rockets.
-Created in for part of completion requirements for IBM Data Science Proffesional Certificate.
+Created in for part of completion requirements for IBM Data Science Professional Certificate.